ExcelliumSA/HashsExamples/README.md

 # HashesExamples

-The examples for the Hashes newsletter
+The examples for the Hashes blog post.

 You can find a version of the full `rockyou.txt` [here](https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt).